gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 - No anonymous default exports
 - Page templates must only export one default export (the page) and `query` as a named export

-Visit the [Fast Refresh conceptual guide](/docs/conceptual/fast-refresh/) to learn more.
+Visit the [Fast Refresh reference guide](/docs/reference/fast-refresh/) to learn more.

 ## Node 12